 Job growth that surpasses all U.S. counties illuminates office demand

 Nashville’s Williamson County, home to the submarkets with the consistently lowest vacancy rates, witnessed a 6.5 percent increase in job growth in 2015, outstripping the largest counties in the country, which averaged an increase of 1.9 percent in employment growth.
-The sector with the largest employment increase in Williamson County occurred in professional and business services, which bodes well for office leasing.
-Davidson County… Read More
+The sector with the largest employment increase in Williamson County occurred in professional and business services, which bodes well for office… Read More

 Nashville is soaring to the top of US commercial real estate charts.
 Long-known as the country music capitol of the world, Nashville has become recognized nationally for much more due to its astounding growth in white-collar jobs, tech jobs, millennial population, creativity, manufacturing job growth and real estate growth.
 With over 120 cranes visible across its skyline, construction activity has hit new heights.
-There are over 2 million square feet of office space and… Read More
+There are over 2 million square feet of… Read More

 A historic quarter for a historic year: sales prices, sales transactions, rental rates, vacancy rates, construction levels, commute time